guildai/guild.ai/pages/docs/intro.md

 - Compare run performance
 - Diff run metadata, files, and output

-Files generated by a run may be used as input to other runs.
-For example, model checkpoints created by a *train* operation may be used as input to an *evaluate* operation.
+Files generated by a run can be used as input to other runs.
+For example, model checkpoints saved during a *train* operation can be used as input to an *evaluate* operation.

 For information on managing runs, see [Runs](/docs/runs/).